 - Some days I wake up and feel paralyzed.
 No matter how clean my home is I see all the things that need to be fixed and mended.
 I am never physically good enough.
 No matter how many compliments I receive I see only the negative attributes and try to find ways to fix them…over and over and over again.
 I overvalue others’ opinions of me and what they think is best for me.
 This will only hurt me.

-Creativity Expresses the Hidden Parts I Can’t Discuss
+Creativity with Art Therapy Expresses the Hidden Parts I Can’t Discuss

 The daily medication helps with highs and lows.
 It helps me to get out of bed every morning and to clean without feeling overwhelmed.
 It helps me not to cry throughout the day and when I get a crazy thought I can usually talk it out with myself and calm myself down.
 Medication is only one piece of the puzzle to healing.
-It’s what I do with my free time that helps to encourage me to keep fighting this uphill battle.
+Art therapy during my free time that helps to encourage me to keep fighting this uphill battle.

 Kamille is an artist and full-time mother and wife who is suffering from depression.
 By sharing her story, she hopes all will feel a bit more comfortable in sharing the emotions and thoughts that are sometimes too difficult to share.